 1. Select the Regular Push tab located at the top.

-1. Select an existing Push notification message template or start a message from scratch.
-The template includes the Push notification Title and message content which can be modified to suit the campaign needs.
+2. Choose an existing template or create a message from scratch.
+The template includes the Push notification Title and Message Content, which can be modified to suit the campaign needs.
+If you are starting from scratch, you need to:

-a.
-Enter the Push Notification Title.
+• Enter the Push Notification Title.

-b.
-Enter the Message content in the textbox.
+• Enter the Message content in the textbox.

-1. You can preview the Push notification on the emulated phone screen on the right side for either iOS or Android.
+You can preview the Push notification on the emulated phone screen on the right side for either iOS or Android.

 The example that follows, shows a notification sent to app users of a discount offering for a certain product or service.